International fees and financial support

 A number of full-fee scholarships for international full-time taught postgraduate students who are currently domiciled (permanently living) in Africa are available.

 The scholarships are being funded through a combination of generous external funding and University funds.
 The University will award a limited number of scholarships and the standards required are very high.

-Loughborough University is pleased to offer up to eight postgraduate taught scholarships, funded by the Santander Universities scheme.
+Loughborough University is pleased to offer up to nine postgraduate taught scholarships, funded by the Santander Universities scheme.

-Each scholarship is valued at £5,000, for prospective full-time postgraduate taught students, with an excellent academic record, who are a permanent resident of Argentina, Brazil, Chile, Colombia, Mexico, Peru, Puerto Rico, Russia, Singapore, Uruguay, USA or Venezuela
+Each scholarship is valued at £5,000, for prospective full-time postgraduate taught students, with an excellent academic record, who are a permanent resident of Argentina, Brazil, Chile, Colombia, Korea, Mexico, Puerto Rico, Qatar, Russia, Singapore, United Arab Emirates, Uruguay, USA or Venezuela